erudita/weewx-mqtt/README.md

 |              | ./archive/weewx.sdb | sqlite databases if configured |
 |              | ./bin/entrypoint.sh | Docker entrypoint script (testing) |
 | /public_html | \<files\> | generated web pages and images |

+Port 8080 is the default port used by Interceptor.
+It will need to be exposed in some way